adammj/loss-functions/README.md

 2. **GeomeanTPRPPV**: Geometric Mean of TPR and PPV.

-    This calculates the geometric mean of each of the True Positive Rates (TPR) and Positive Predictive Values (PPV) for each of the classes.
+    This calculates the geometric mean of the True Positive Rates (TPR) and Positive Predictive Values (PPV) for each of the classes.

 ---